Skip to main content

 Rate limits

 Rate limits are enforced per user account using a fixed-window counter algorithm.
-Each tier has an independent counter that resets every 60 seconds.
+Each tier has an independent counter.
+Read counters reset every 1 second; write and delete counters reset every 60 seconds.

-When the limit is reached, requests return 429 Too Many Requests with a Retry-After: 60 header.
+When the limit is reached, requests return 429 Too Many Requests with a Retry-After header.
+Read throttles return Retry-After: 1; write and delete throttles return Retry-After: 60.
 See the Rate Limits guide for detailed explanations, backoff strategies, and client-side rate limiter code examples.

 Usage & billing